bbatsov/projectile/README.md

 ### Basic Usage

-Enable `projectile-mode`, open a file in one of your projects and type a command such as <kbd>C-c p f</kbd>.
+Enable `projectile-mode`, open a file in one of your projects and type a command such as <kbd>C-c C-p f</kbd>.

 See the user manual for more details.